 - Ask for copies of all assessment reports and drafts of goals (if any) so you can be better prepared.

 - Organize your thoughts.
 Use the worksheet "My Child's Strengths and Needs" for this.
-Our IEP Toolkit (www.matrixparents.org) can also be a helpful tool.
+Our IEP Toolkit www.matrixparents.org/information-topic/special-education-iep-plans/ can also be a helpful tool.

 - Prepare questions about the reports so you can understand the assessment results.

 - When thinking about goals and needs, consider each of these areas:

-- Language
+- " Language

-- Academic
+- " Academic

-- Self-help
+- " Self-help

-- Motor
+- " Motor

-- Social-emotional
+- " Social-emotional

-- Behavior
+- " Behavior